nixonsc/nixsonsc.github.io/_pages/research.md

 ## Working papers

+**Double Robustness of Local Projections and Some Unpleasant VARithmetic** (with José Luis Montiel Olea, Eric Qian, and Christian K. Wolf).
+2024.\
+<small><a href="#/" onclick="visib('lp_varithmetic')">Abstract</a> &bull; [Working paper](../files/lp_varithmetic.pdf) &bull; [Supplement](../files/lp_varithmetic_supplement.pdf) &bull; [Slides](../files/lp_varithmetic_slides.pdf)</small>
+<div id="lp_varithmetic" style="display: none; text-align: justify; line-height: 1.1; margin: -1em 0em 1em 0em" ><small>
+We consider impulse response inference in a locally misspecified stationary vector autoregression (VAR) model.
+The conventional local projection (LP) confidence interval has correct coverage even when the misspecification is so large that it can be detected with probability approaching 1.
+This follows from a "double robustness" property analogous to that of modern estimators for partially linear regressions.
+In contrast, VAR confidence intervals dramatically undercover even for misspecification so small that it is difficult to detect statistically and cannot be ruled out based on economic theory.
+This is because of a "no free lunch" result for VARs: the worst-case bias and coverage distortion are small if, and only if, the variance is close to that of LP.
+While VAR coverage can be restored by using a bias-aware critical value or a large lag length, the resulting confidence interval tends to be at least as wide as the LP interval.
+</small></div>

 **Standard Errors for Calibrated Parameters** (with Matthew D. Cocci).
 2023.\
 <small><a href="#/" onclick="visib('calibration')">Abstract</a> &bull; [Working paper](../files/calibration.pdf) &bull; [Slides](../files/calibration_slides.pdf) &bull; [Python code](https://github.com/mikkelpm/stderr_calibration_python) &bull; [Matlab code](https://github.com/mikkelpm/stderr_calibration_matlab) &bull; [arXiv](https://arxiv.org/abs/2109.08109)</small>
 <div id="calibration" style="display: none; text-align: justify; line-height: 1.1; margin: -1em 0em 1em 0em" ><small>